spcourse/populations-oo/10 phase1/contents.md

 ![](phase1.gif){: width="60%"}

-The blue dot represents a rabbit and it follows a straight path at a certain angle.
+The blue dot represents a rabbit and it follows a straight path at an angle.
 When it hits the border it turns 180 degrees around.

 ### Provided code

-The file `phase1.py` you downloaded contains an `Experiment` class.
+The file `phase1.py` you downloaded contains the `Experiment` class.
 This class contains the main functionality for plotting and managing the experiment you're about to make.
 In this assignment, you will iteratively extend the functionality of this class and add other classes.

 The main code (below the `Experiment` class) creates a new rabbit with a specific position in the field ($$0.25$$, $$0.75$$) and a specific angle of movement ($$\pi/4$$).
 Then, a new experiment is created with a limit of 100 iterations and containing the created rabbit.
 And, in the last step, the experiment is run for $$100$$ iterations.
 All done by these three lines: